Shared Reading Strategies: A Teacher's GuideShared Reading Strategies: A Teacher's Guide: practical strategies for teachers

 Step two involves planning the scaffolds required for the week.
 The teacher must decide which graphic organiser best suits the text.
 If the text is a historical recount, a timeline map is required.
 The teacher must also prepare the vocabulary definitions and print the Say It role cards.
 Every question asked during the week must be scripted in advance to ensure it aligns with the graphic organiser and the learning objective.

 For example, a teacher prepares for a week exploring a text about the water cycle.
 The teacher scripts the Monday read-aloud, marking where to pause for dramatic effect.
 For Tuesday, the teacher prepares visual flashcards for the words 'evaporation' and 'precipitation'.
 For Wednesday, the teacher draws a cyclical flow map on the board ready to be filled in.
-On Thursday, the teacher assigns specific pupils to the 'Starter' role to build their confidence.
+On Thursday, the teacher assigns specific learners to the 'Starter' role to build their confidence.
 On Friday, the teacher prepares sentence strips focusing on the causal conjunction 'because' for the sentence-building activity.

 Reading Across Subjects